br2490/ISLE-Documentation/docs/04_installation_migration/migration_installation_guide.md

 * Usernames/Passwords for key parts of your stack which are used **for** the migration.
     * Drupal SQL information: username, password, database name can be obtained from your original `www/sites/default/settings.php`
     * Fedora SQL information: username, password, database name can be obtained from your original `fedora/server/config/fedora.fcfcg`
-    * Fedora users: please have a copy of your `fedora-users.xml`
-    * Tomcat users: please have a copy of your `tomcat-users.xml` but plan on generating new values for these logins for both the fedora and solr containers.

 * SQL dump (export) of the current production site's Drupal database.
 Ensure that the contents of any `cache` table are not exported.